The Biggest Female Icon Every Year Since You Were Born

 In 2010, Rihanna released her fifth studio album, Loud, and with No. 1 singles like "What's My Name?" featuring Drake and "Only Girl (in the World)," she became one of the hottest female artists of the year and of the decade.

 It's pretty much impossible to confine Beyoncé to just one year considering how many records the legendary singer has broken.
 However, 2011 was especially good to Queen Bey; in that year, she released her album 4, featuring songs like "Love on Top" and "Run the World (Girls)," and announced her pregnancy on the MTV Video Music Awards (VMA) stage.

 2012: Jennifer Lawrence

-In 2012, Jennifer Lawrence became a household name when she starred in the first Hunger Games, a film adaptation of Suzanne Collins' widely popular book series.
-Katniss instantly became a female role model, along with the woman who played her.
+In 2012, Jennifer Lawrence became a household name when she starred in the first Hunger Games, a film adaptation of Suzanne Collins' wildly popular book series.
+Katniss instantly became a role model, along with the woman who played her.

 2013: Miley Cyrus

 You can love her and you can hate her, but you can't deny that 2013 was the year of Miley Cyrus.
 If you'll recall, this was the year that the reckless renegade released Bangerz, which featured "We Can't Stop," "Wrecking Ball," and "Adore You."
 It was also the year of her scandalous VMA performance with Robin Thicke.

 In 2014, Emma Watson proved she was willing to use her global platform for good when she became a UN Women Goodwill Ambassador, launching the campaign HeForShe.
 The actress has spent the last five years advocating for equality for women everywhere.